4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

    :alt: View on Properties Tab in Settings and Measurement.

 1. Image spacing with units.
-2. If show Multiple files panel in main window.
+2. If show Multiple files panel in the main window.
 3. List of segmentation profiles.
 4. List of segmentation pipelines.
 5. Preview of selected Profile/pipeline.

 Additionally, bellow preview there are 6 buttons.
-We think that they are self explanatory with addition that, when profile is selected two bottom ones are "Delete profile" and "Rename profile".
+We think that they are self-explanatory with the addition that, when a profile is selected two bottom ones are "Delete profile" and "Rename profile".

 Batch processing